requestly/requestly-cypress-template/README.md

 3. Export your rules from Requestly: https://app.requestly.io/rules/my-rules

 4. Replace `rules.json` in `requestly` directory with above exported file.
 Make sure you name it as `rules.json`.
+If you are moving `requestly` directory from project root to a different location, you need to update `REQUESTLY_FOLDER_PATH` in `cypress.config.js`.

 5. Set `baseUrl` in `cypress.config.js` file as your application URL.